lorierickson/hc_Terraform/Getting Started_edits.md

 First, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the binary package for your operating system and architecture.

 To install Terraform, unzip the package and put the binary in a directory that is in your system's `PATH`.
+Verify installation success by ***

 With Terraform installed, let's dive right into it and start creating some infrastructure.

-We recommend that you create a new directory on their local machine and create Terraform configuration code inside it.
+We recommend that you create a new directory on your local machine and create Terraform configuration code inside it.

 ```shell
 $ mkdir terraform-demo
 $ cd terraform-demo
 ```

 Next, create a file for your Terraform configuration code.
+The `.tf` extension indicates that this is a Terraform configuration file.

 ```shell
 $ touch main.tf